LINBIT/windrbd/README.md

 For detailed build instructions, please see the file INSTALL.
 Having said that you need a Windows 7 box with CygWin installed (Windows 10 works in theory, but hasn't been tested.
 Nor has Windows Subsystem for Linux (WSL)) to run WinDRBD.
+If you have a binary package, you don't need to install CygWin since the Cygwin DLL comes with the binary package.
+Commands like drbdadm and windrbd should work out-of-the-box with the Windows cmd shell.

 For building you need Ewdk from Microsoft and a separate Linux Box with spatch (concinelle) installed.

 You need the windrbd branch of drbd-utils.
 To obtain it, do a: